Contexter/FountainAI/The Tree Cat.md

->By using the presented setup script & following the structured steps suggested in this paper, developers can efficiently create and maintain the TreeCatMD project, ensuring clear development progress and effective use of TDD principles.

 # Project Paper: TreeCatMD: Swift Directory Documentation Made Easy
 **Generate and share detailed Markdown documentation for your directory structures with TreeCatMD.**

 ---